OpenRefine/openrefine.org/docs/technical-reference/Introduction.md

 sidebar_label: Introduction
 ---

-### Welcome to the OpenRefine ddsign contribution documentation!
+### Welcome to the OpenRefine design contribution documentation!

 This documentation provides a comprehensive guide to contributing and collaborating on design for OpenRefine.
 It covers everything from joining the community to creating and implementing design changes.